-To uninstall a driver kit on a Server Core system, perform these steps:
+To uninstall a driver kit on a Server Core system, perform the following steps:

 - 1. From the system prompt, navigate to the Program Files folder.

 - 2. Navigate to Emulex\AutoPilot Installer.

 - 3. Run the following batch file:

-- Uninstall_fc_kit.bat
+- Uninstall\fc\kit.bat